gianlucagiacometti/dropbox_attachments/README.md

 Roundcube Dropbox Attachment Plugin
 ===========================================

-Roundcube plugin to attach files from Dropbox.
 Uses Dropbox dropins api: https://www.dropbox.com/developers/dropins.

-NO php file size upload limitation.
+This plugin is for adding large files to the message body as the share URL.
+It is based on dropbox api only and service clients need to the account of dropbox for each.

 Install
 =======